thomasgassmann/eth-cheatsheets/large-language-models/main.typ

   Forward and backward LM using $L$ LSTM layers, produces context-dependent representation of token $y_t$ as $gamma^("task") sum_(l=0)^L s_l^"task" h_(t l)^"LM"$ where $s_l^"task"$ softmax weights, $h_(t l)^"LM" = (arrow(h)_(t l)^"LM", arrow.l(h)_(t l)^"LM")$. $arrow(h)_(t l)^"LM"$ and $arrow.l(h)_(t l)^"LM")$ are the hidden states of the LM layers.
 ]

-*CoVE* is similar to ELMo, but only uses the final layer instead of all layers.

 #colorbox(title: [BERT], color: silver)[
   Bidirectional Encoder Representations from Transformers is encoder transformer pretrained using *masked language modelling* and *next sentence prediction*.
 First token of every sequence is special [CLS] token, final hidden state of this token used as aggregate sentence representation, sentences separated with [SEP] token.
 ]